avaframe/AvaFrame/docs/moduleCom1DFA.rst

   \epsilon = \frac{L-L_0}{L_0}

-represents the strain (:math:`\epsilon` is positive in the case of elongation and negative in compression).
+represents the strain: :math:`\epsilon` is positive in the case of elongation and negative in compression.
 If the strain exceeds a critical value :math:`\epsilon_c` the bond between the particles :math:`k` and :math:`l` breaks.